 B2B businesses that blog more than 11 times per month saw three times more traffic than those blogging only once per month.
 That’s about four blogs a week, on average.

+Just as important to the success of your blog as frequency is post size.
 Blog posts with 1,000 words or more typically perform better.
 Longer blogs provide more in-depth content, which lowers the bounce rate as visitors don’t have to return to Google to get the answers they’re looking for.

 If you can't put blogs out every week, don't worry.
 The good thing about blogs is that they continue to serve your business months, even years after you post them.
 HubSpot estimates that approximately 1 in every 10 blogs is compounding, meaning that clicks from organic searches increase over time.